AdamsGeeky/WEB3DEV_Builders/README.md

 # Devtools2024

+> Empowering the Future with Safe, Concurrent, and Performant Code

 ### Week 1: Introduction to Rust and Basic Concepts
 - [x] **Day 1-2: Introduction to Rust**
   - Overview of Rust and its use cases